moodymudskipper/nakedpipe/README.md

 ## Benchmark

-We’re a bit faster than *magrittr*, if you want to be even faster use `%..%` with explicit dots, though keep in mind these are micro seconds and that the fastest solution is always not to use pipes at all.
+We’re a bit faster than *{magrittr} 1.5*, if you want to be even faster use `%..%` with explicit dots.
+Note that *magrittr*’s upcoming version is much faster than both, though keep in mind these are micro seconds and that the fastest solution is always not to use pipes at all

 ``` r
 library(magrittr)